zulily/cow_catcher/README.md

 ### Managing non-tagged service instances AWS

 Keeping track of your instances in AWS is quite a task.
 This tool (CowCatcher), run routinely from AWS Lambda, will detect your instances, and if they don't conform to given tag criteria, can report, stop, and/or delete them based on your time criteria.
-(Note: this approach assumes you are using the "cattle" approach in the AWS cloud [(link)](http://cloudscaling.com/blog/cloud-computing/the-history-of-pets-vs-cattle/), and can easily recover from a deleted VM.)
+(Note: this approach is related to "cattle" approach in the AWS cloud [(link)](http://cloudscaling.com/blog/cloud-computing/the-history-of-pets-vs-cattle/), and can easily recover from a deleted VM.)

 ## Setup
 There are a few things you need to do to set this up for yourself (see details below):